Rejinderi/celestia-pfb-transaction/README.md

 - Generate a random namespace ID
 - Submit PayForBlob transactions to a specified node
 - Verify the submitted transaction
+- Use proxied request to overcome CORS restrictions

 ## Prerequisites